-Most of the parking for the Major Development Plan and Conditional Use shall be fulfilled by using on-site and off-site parking.
-Six (6) standard parking spaces including two (2) ADA accessible spaces will be provided on-site and thirty-six (36) standard parking spaces will be provided off-site.
-Chapter 108 of the Land Development Regulations includes Section 108-576(a), "Location of off-street parking spaces", which allows required off-street parking to be located off-site provided that the off-site parking lot has an appropriate zoning designation, is within 500 feet of the principal structure of the activity, and when applicants have provided satisfactory evidence of a deed restriction or easement providing for such required parking for the duration of the principal use.
+All of the parking for the Major Development Plan and Conditional Use shall be fulfilled by using on-site and offsite parking.
+Chapter 108 of the Land Development Regulations includes Section 108-576(a), "Location of offstreet parking spaces", which allows required off-street parking to be located off-site provided that the off-site parking lot has an appropriate zoning designation, is within 500 feet of the principal structure of the activity, and when applicants have provided satisfactory evidence of a deed restriction or easement providing for such required parking for the duration of the principal use.